W2Wizard/FlaxDocs/manual/graphics/materials/material-nodes/nodes/constant.md

 ### **Float constant**

-Floats in short simply describe a floating point number.
+Floats in short, simply describe a floating point number.

-However, think of a float more than just simple a number but also as a grayscale image, the closer to 0 the more darker the image would get and vice versa, the best way to visualize this is using a color gradient, here we can see the values 0 to 1 and all that is in between.
+However, when dealing with shaders think of a float more than just simple a number but also as a grayscale image, the closer to 0 the more darker the image would get and vice versa, the best way to visualize this is using a color gradient, here we can see the values 0 to 1 and all that is in between.

 ![example](../media/examples/constant-gradient-example.png)